top of page

 Strategies

-Enhance crop and horticultural production activities to ensure adequate food production among the target communities.
+Crop and horticulture: Enhance crop and horticultural production activities to ensure adequate food production among the target communities through climate resilient agriculture.

-Enhance fishing activities and value addition methods for maximum output
+Fishing: Enhance fishing activities and value addition methods for maximum output.

-Enhance livelihoods and copying skills and literacy among the communities targeted and sustainable agricultural development.
+Livelihoods and empowerment interventions: Enhance livelihoods and coping skills and literacy amongst the targeted communities targeted through sustainable agricultural development and economic resilient building.